flussig/dacdoc/docs/quickstart.md

 !
 DACDOC{[my link](./README.md)} !
 ```

-Testable fragment is omitted for complex checks (aggregate of multiple check).
+Testable fragment is not required for complex checks (aggregate of multiple check).

 ## Parameters
 Parameters for DACDOC annotation are given in parenthesis following curly brackets surrounding tested text fragment.